 Whether the shot is of a smiling friend on the beach or a distant cornfield, it probably has a sky/ground line in it.
 The Rule of Thirds is firm about where in the shot to place that line.
 To make a photograph interesting and visually appealing, place the horizon line or any other strong horizontal lines in the shot according to the division of the frame into thirds.

 Imagine, for a moment, looking at a photograph of a sunset.
 Say the photographer took the shot in such a way that the horizon line runs directly through the middle of the frame.
 The top half of the photo is sky, and the bottom half of the photo is ground.

-Now imagine that same picture, but taken in such a way that the horizon is located two-thirds of the way down the frame, and the top two-thirds of the image is filled with sky.
-Imagine the same photo again, this time with two-thirds of it taken up by the ground and a sliver of sky in the top third of the frame.
+Now, imagine that same picture taken in such a way that the horizon is two-thirds of the way down the frame.
+The sky fills the top two-thirds of the image.
+Imagine the same photo again.
+This time with two-thirds of it taken up by the ground and a sliver of sky in the top third of the frame.